heron2014/databases-workshop/elasticsearch/README.md

-# This tutorial aim is to give a taste of what you can do with Elasticsearch [official docs](https://www.elastic.co/)
+# This tutorial aim is to give a taste of what you can do with [Elasticsearch](https://www.elastic.co/)

 ## What is ES?
 Elasticsearch is a real-time distributed search and analytics engine.
 It allows you to explore your data at a speed